-When we got home I washed the doors with a 50/50 mix of vinager and water and let them dry in the sun for a few hours.
+When we got home I washed the doors with a 50/50 mix of vinegar and water and let them dry in the sun for a few hours.
 A lot of the loose paint chips came off during the washing.
-But anything else that was loose I vacummed up with the upholstery brush attachment on my vaccume.
+But anything else that was loose I vacuumed up with the upholstery brush attachment on my vacuum.

-Next I used two coats of a satin water based poly to seal in the rest of the chips.
+Next I used two coats of a satin water based poly to seal in the rest of the paint.
 I’m going to bet that the paint on the doors were lead based.
 I really wanted to make sure it was sealed well for this reason.
 Please be very careful when you purchase anything antique that has pealing paint.
-Clean up any debris immediately to prevent children or pets from digesting it.
+Clean up any debris immediately to prevent children or pets from digesting it and seal it well.

 Building the corner desk base

 For the base of the farmhouse corner desk I used 2X4’s and 1X2’s and followed the directions on the plan.
 FYI…your best friend will be the Jig tool she recommends.
 It made the job so easy and everything fit together very snug and sturdy.
 It is by far my new favorite tool and very easy to use.
 Get the Kreg Jig K4 Pocket Hole System here on Amazon

 Update – just a week after finishing this desk I cut two fingers to the bone using the Kerig Jig to make a workbench!
 UGH!
 Make sure you clamp the jig to your workbench while using it so it doesn’t slip!
 And here I was worried about the saw LOL

 Now it’s time to paint your desk base.
 I chose Sherwin Williams Dover White in a semi-gloss finish which is what my interior trim is so it coordinated well.
 You do not need to paint the top of the base because your desk top will cover it.